tesey-io/DeltaIngester/README.md

 mvn clean install
 ```

-2. Describe endpoints configs in endpoints.json similar to following:
+2. Describe <a href="#deltaingester.io/EndpointsSpecification">endpoints</a> configs in endpoints.json similar to following:
 ```json
 {
     "endpoints": [